 We verified the effectiveness of the proposed method through experiments.
 The resolution of images was set as 640×480 pixel.
-The number of the morphological operations was two times in this resolution.
-All process in the algorithm is done automatically.

-Figure 6 shows the results when there are mud blobs on the protecting glass.
-Figure 6(a) shows the reference image in which a man walked in the right side of the image, and Figure 6(b) shows the rotation image in which he moved to the center of the image.
-Figure 6(c) shows the positions of moving objects, and Figure 6(d) shows the positions of adherent noises on the reference image.
-The rotational angle of the camera is estimated that $\theta = 5.07$ deg, while the initial given angle of the camera is 5.0 deg.
-Almost all computation time is spent on angle estimation because this process needs iterations.
-Moving objects can be extracted from the images and it can be said that the positions of adherent noises in the reference image are judged properly by comparing Figure 6(a) and (d).
+Figure 5 shows the results when there are mud blobs on the protecting glass.
+Figure 5(a) shows the reference image in which a man walked in the right side of the image, and Fig. 5(b) shows the rotation image in which he moved to the center of the image.
+Figure 5(c) shows the positions of moving objects, and Fig. 5(d) shows the positions of adherent noises on the reference image.
+The rotational angle of the camera is estimated that $\theta = 5.07$ deg, while the initial given angle of the camera is 5.00deg from the rotational angle sensor.
+Moving objects can be extracted from the images and it can be said that the positions of adherent noises in the reference image are judged properly by comparing Fig. 5(a) and (d).

-Figure 6(e) and (f) show the improved reference and rotation images, respectively.
+Figure 5(e) and (f) show the improved reference and rotation images, respectively.
 The black regions in these figures are out of common field of view.
 These results indicate that our method can remove mud blobs from images that contain moving objects.

-Figure 7 shows the results when there are waterdrops on the protecting glass.
+Figure 6 shows the results when there are waterdrops on the protecting glass.
 In this situation, a man walked from the center of the image to the left side.
-In this case, the rotational angle of the camera is estimated that $\theta = 5.18$ deg.
+In this case, the rotational angle of the camera is estimated that $\theta =$ 5.18deg.
 These results indicate that our method can remove waterdrops from images.